Cricket-Paine scandal will be a distraction during Ashes: Ponting

 Paine stood down from the role last Friday after media revelations he had been investigated and cleared over sexually explicit text messages sent to a female former colleague at Cricket Tasmania in 2017.

 "I think it inevitably will (be a distraction).
 He's made a huge call for himself, for Australian cricket and for the betterment of the Australian cricket team.
-But it's not going to go away," Ponting told cricket.com.au.
+But it's not going to go away," Ponting told a Cricket Australia website.

 "As much as we would all love to see it go away and there comes a point where it's never talked about, it's inevitable that it's going to be there.